osmcode/osmcode.github.io/_opl_file_format/03_encoding.md

 newline, ',' (comma), '=' (equals), '@', and '%') have to be escaped as well as any non-printing characters.

-Escaped characters are written as `%xxxx%`, ie a percent sign followed by the hex code of the Unicode code point followed by another percent sign.
+Escaped characters are written as `%xxxx%`, i.e. a percent sign followed by the hex code of the Unicode code point followed by another percent sign.
 The number of digits in the hex code is not fixed, but must be between 1 and 6, because all Unicode code points can be expressed in not more than 6 hex digits.